 Using this account, the Santa Cruz Lodge has regularly sponsored a local Boy Scout troop for over 75 years, and continues to support local Cub Scouts, Little League, drug-awareness programs, scholarships, hoop-shoot free-throw contest, soccer shoot, Christmas parties for children of Elks, Christmas baskets, back-to-school clothing for underprivileged children, a Youth Appreciation night, a pre-teen gymnastics team, and other youth programs.

-And, to ensure that veterans in our hospitals are not forgotten, our members regularly prepare calamari feeds, BBQs, etc., for veterans at the Palo Alto Veterans Hospital.
+And, to ensure that veterans in our hospitals are not forgotten, our members prepare BBQs twice annually for veterans at the Palo Alto Veterans Hospital as well as supporting Operation Surf and Ride to Recovery annually.

 The Lodge Charity account, which is funded by income from member donations and fund-raising events, may be used for any purpose approved by the membership.
 The fund helps worthy members who are destitute, unable to find employment, and without the necessities of life.
 The Lodge annually honors local law-enforcement and fire-protection personnel, funded by the Lodge Charity account.
 This account may also help other Elks Lodges that have suffered a catastrophe and contributes to disaster relief such as fires, floods, earthquakes, etc., throughout the United States.
 A donation to the September 11, 2001 World Trade Center disaster was made from this fund.